-Exclusions from Reappraisal Some changes in ownership may be excluded from reappraisal if a timely as prescribed by law.
+Exclusions from Reappraisal Some changes in ownership may be excluded from reappraisal if a timely claim is filed with the Assessor's children or senior citizens over age 55 who replace their principal residence.

-Exemption Allowance of a deduction from the taxable assessed value of the property place of residence are eligible to receive an exemption of up to \$7,000 of the dwelling's taxable value.
-The tax dollars reduced by the (HOX) homeowner's exemption are reimbursed to the County by the State of
+Office that meets the qualifications.
+Examples include the transfer of real property between parents and to receive an exemption of up to \$7,000 of the dwelling's taxable value.
+The tax dollars reduced by the